 Read more in our Guide: What Mortgage Lenders Look For In Mortgage Applicants.

-As a freelancer your income will be assessed slightly differently from an employee.
-You’ll need to share your work and credit history with the lenders, as well as proving how much you earn.
+As a freelancer, your income will be assessed differently from an employee.
+You’ll need to share details of your work and credit history, as well as proving how much you earn.
 That’s because freelancers' work can vary a lot month to month / year to year unlike full-time employed people with fixed salaries.
 Proving your freelance income can take a little more effort, but it’s definitely worth it!

 When making an application you’ll usually be asked to share your detailed business accounts or tax returns.
 These include all of your income and outgoings during the time that you’ve been trading.
 The more years accounts you have the better (ideally three years or more), but some specialist lenders will only require 12 months.
 See our self-employment guide for more information including what to do if you’ve been trading for 12 months or less.

-It’s important to know that lenders will assess your application according to your latest income which you’ll need to show is guaranteed and stable.
-Lenders need to have confidence you’ll be able to afford your mortgage repayments and will always try to avoid offering a mortgage to a freelancer if there's a risk of having a period with no money coming in.
-Having proof of contracts for future work will boost your chances of being approved!
+Lenders will assess your application according to your latest income, and it'll need to appear guaranteed and stable.
+Lenders have to have confidence you’ll be able to afford your mortgage repayments and will try to avoid offering a mortgage to a freelancer if there's a risk of having a period with no money coming in.
+Having proof of contracts for future work will boost your chances of being approved.

 Along with your accounts, you’ll usually be asked for at least three months of bank statements and your credit report too.
 This is because lenders want to see how you spend your money and whether you repay loans on time.
 If you’re a sole trader, you’ll need to get a SA302 tax return from the HMRC and if you’re a limited company a qualified accountant will need to sign off your accounts.